 The Chicken And Egg Problem Of Marketplaces

-Marketplaces are built with both buyers and sellers transacting with each other.
+Marketplaces are built on the premise of buyers and sellers transacting with each other.
 But when you start, you have none of those.
 So how do you convince sellers to join a platform without buyers and vice versa?

 The more sellers you can attract, the greater value you can provide to your customers.
 Higher value leads to more buyers, which in turn increase the value for sellers.

-So whether you attract buyers or sellers first (or even simultaneously), you can employ various tactics make your marketplace more attractive.
+So whether you attract buyers or sellers first (or even simultaneously), there’s a few tactics you can employ in order to make your marketplace more attractive.

 Tactics To Attract Buyers